Become a Live-in Caregiver in Canada

-A business number is a 9 digit identifier which is assigned to an employer by CRA for the purpose of taxes.
-Canadian citizens or permanent residents who want to hire live-in caregivers are considered as employers and they must get a business number, BN from the Canada revenue agency, CRA.
+A business number is a 9-digit identifier which is assigned to an employer by CRA for the purpose of taxes.
+Canadian citizens or permanent residents who want to hire live-in caregivers are considered employers, and they must get a business number, BN, from the Canada revenue agency, CRA.
 The business number is to:

-- Meet the registration requirements to advertise in the national job bank website or its provincial counterpart.
+- Meet the registration requirements to advertise on the national job bank website or its provincial counterpart.

 - Make deduction from the wage as prescribed by the law and Live-in Caregiver Program and

-- Issue pay stub, statements and remuneration paid (T4).
+- Issue pay stubs, statements and remuneration paid (T4).

 How to Obtain a Business Number?

-The employer can obtain the business number by registering in any one of following ways:
+The employer can obtain the business number by registering in any one of the following ways:

-- Through internet: the employer can utilize the online service to get registered for business number.
+- Through the Internet: the employer can utilize the online service to get registered for a business number.

 - Through phone: the employer can call CRA business enquiry number- 1-800-959-5525.
 The employer should be ready to answer the questions for BN.

-- Through mail or fax: the employer gets a BN form, fill it and can send it through mail or fax to the tax service office.
+- Through mail or fax: the employer gets a BN form, fills it and can send it through mail or fax to the tax service office.

-The employer should provide proof that the dependent is in need of care which includes the documents proving:
+The employer should provide proof that the dependent is in need of care which includes the documents proving the following: